-Developing effective hygienic systems for cleaning, such as using colour-coded cloths in each area V √ V Ensuring cloths are cleaned, rinsed and stored separately, and replaced regularly V V V V Maintaining the service in a clean and hygienic manner throughout the day, such as wiping benches and tables before and after eating, and cleaning up spills √ √ √ √ Ensuring that an inspection of the outdoor areas, in particular the sand and soft-fall areas, are conducted daily to ensure they are maintained in a safe and hygienic manner V √ V V Informing the approved provider of any issues that impact on the implementation of this policy V V V Actively encouraging parents/guardians to keep children who are unwell at home to prevent the spread of infection to other children and educators V √ V V V Storing or presenting items, such as beds, bedding and sunhats, in such a way as to prevent cross-contamination V V V V Ensuring that there is a regular and thorough cleaning and disinfecting schedule for all equipment and toys √ V V V Ensuring any chemicals and cleaning agents are non-toxic and stored out of reach of children √ V V V Ensuring that all educators/staff wear disposable gloves when changing nappies or dealing with open wounds or other body fluids, and dispose of those gloves and soiled materials in a sealed container or plastic bag V √ V V Maintaining the service in a clean and hygienic manner throughout the day, such as wiping benches and tables before and after eating, and cleaning up spills V √ √ √ Actively encouraging educators and staff who have or are suspected of having an infectious disease to not attend the service in order to prevent the spread of infection to others attending the service.
-V √ V 1 In relation to changing nappies for children: Attending to the individual personal hygiene needs of each child as soon as is practicable √ √ √ Changing nappies and attending to individual personal hygiene and toileting needs of each child according to recommended procedures (refer to Procedures) V √ V Disposing of soiled nappies in a safe and hygienic manner in line with this policy.
-V V V Ensuring that current nappy-changing procedures are displayed in toilet and nappy-changing areas (refer to Procedures) √ V In relation to the toileting of children: Ensuring soap and drying facilities are available at all times when children are in attendance at the service, providing an alternative if hand-dryers are not working/available. √ √ √ √
+14. Providing hand washing guidelines for display at each hand washing location (refer to Procedures) \checkmark \checkmark \checkmark \checkmark \checkmark 15.
+Using natural ventilation wherever possible. \checkmark \checkmark \checkmark Ensuring there is an adequate supply of non-toxic cleaning and hygiene products, including gloves, at all times \checkmark \checkmark 17.
+Developing effective hygienic systems for cleaning, such as using colour-coded cloths in each area \checkmark \checkmark \checkmark Ensuring cloths are cleaned, rinsed and stored separately, and replaced regularly \checkmark \checkmark \checkmark \checkmark 19.
+Maintaining the service in a clean and hygienic manner throughout the day, such as wiping benches and tables before and after eating, and cleaning up spills \checkmark \checkmark \checkmark 20.
+Ensuring that an inspection of the outdoor areas, in particular the sand and soft-fall areas, are conducted daily to ensure they are maintained in a safe and hygienic manner N V V V 21.
+Informing the approved provider of any issues that impact on the implementation of this policy \checkmark \checkmark \checkmark 22.
+Actively encouraging parents/guardians to keep children who are unwell at home to prevent the spread of infection to other children and educators V \checkmark \checkmark V 23.
+Storing or presenting items, such as beds, bedding and sunhats, in such a way as to prevent cross-contamination \checkmark \checkmark \checkmark \checkmark 24.
+Ensuring that there is a regular and thorough cleaning and disinfecting schedule for all equipment and toys \checkmark V \checkmark \checkmark 25.
+Ensuring any chemicals and cleaning agents are non-toxic and stored out of reach of children \checkmark V \checkmark \checkmark 26.
+Ensuring that all educators/staff wear disposable gloves when changing nappies or dealing with open wounds or other body fluids, and dispose of those gloves and soiled materials in a sealed container or plastic bag V V V 27.
+Maintaining the service in a clean and hygienic manner throughout the day, such as wiping benches and tables before and after eating, and cleaning up spills V \checkmark \checkmark 28.
+Actively encouraging educators and staff who have or are suspected of having an infectious disease to not attend the service in order to prevent the spread of infection to others attending the service.
+V V V \checkmark In relation to changing nappies for children: 29.
+Where possible having a separate, dedicated nappy change area that is positioned away from the food preparation area and close to a warm water tap, sink and paper towels Ensuring that current nappy-changing procedures are displayed in toilet and nappy-changing areas (refer to Procedures) V V 31.
+Attending to the individual personal hygiene needs of each child as soon as is practicable